tink-ab/tink-money-manager-android/README.md

 You can achieve this by opening your Android manifest and setting `android:screenOrientation=“portrait”` on the Activity containing the `FinanceOverviewFragment`.

 ## Sample

+This sample project shows how to setup and use the `FinanceOverviewFragment` in your app.

 - [Sample](sample-moneymanager-ui)

 ## Documentation